foundersandcoders/ws-tdd-node-server/README.md

 }
 ```

+This will tell Node to run our test file, then pipe the result through the `tap-spec` module, which will format it nicely for our terminal.

-Run `npm test` in the terminal to check the test is passing-
+Run `npm test` in the terminal to check the test is passing

 ![test-1](./docs/test-1.png)